tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/home_page.rst

 **Last Updated:** May 2020

 In this tutorial you will create a home page for the Google Earth Engine app that you created in :ref:`google_earth_engine_part_1`.
 This page will contain introductory information about that app.
 This will involve moving the current "home page", which contains the map viewer, to a new endpoint.
 Then you will set up a new controller and template for the new home page.
-The following topics will be covered in this tutorial:
+The following topics will be reviewed in this tutorial:

 * Adding a new view to your app
 * Responsive web design using Bootstrap